robfatland/nexus/bash/index.md

 ## bootstrapping a cloud data science VM

-Task: Configure and operate a data science Virtual Machine (VM) on the cloud.
+- Task: Configure and operate a data science Virtual Machine (VM) on the cloud.
+- Remark: Notice this overlaps with the 544 source material and with API
+- Remark: Anaconda relevance over Miniconda for data science libraries

 ### Precursor steps

 - Set up a PC with some operating system that supports Linux
     - Laptop Linux will commonly support utility programs as needed, for example `conda`, `jupyter`, `docker`, `ssh`, `sftp`, `git`